PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

-4. **Delimiters and Special Characters**: For transcription and orthography columns, transcription and morpheme delimiters as well as any special characters are previewed at the right-hand side of the column informatin box.
+4. **Delimiters and Special Characters**: For transcription and orthography columns, transcription and morpheme delimiters as well as any special characters are previewed at the right-hand side of the column information box.
 By clicking on "Edit parsing settings," you can edit these, as follows:

     a. **Example**: At the top of the "parsing" dialogue box, you will see an example of the entries in the column, to remind yourself of what sort of entries you are dealing with.
-    b. **Transcription delimiter**: If your transcriptions are delimited (i.e., have special characters that indicate segment breaks, as in [t.ai.d] for the word 'tide,' you can enter the delimiting character here).
+    b. **Segment delimiter**: If your transcriptions are delimited by segment, (i.e., have special characters that indicate segment breaks, as in [t.ai.d] for the word 'tide') you can enter the delimiting character here.
 PCT will automatically search for this delimiter, but you may adjust it manually as well.
 For more on understanding complex transcriptions, see :ref:`complex_transcriptions`.
+    c. **Syllable delimiter**: If your transcriptions use a delimiter for syllable, you can use :ref:`syllable_mode` in the phonological search.
+Similar to "Segment delimiter," you can specify your syllable delimiter.
+For example, if the word 'subtle' is transcribed as [sə-tl], enter "-" here.
-    c. **Morpheme delimiter**: If your transcriptions include a morpheme delimiter (i.e., have special characters that indicate morpheme breaks, as in [ri-du] for the word 'redo,' you can enter the delimiting character here.
+    d. **Morpheme delimiter**: If your transcriptions include a morpheme delimiter (i.e., have special characters that indicate morpheme breaks, as in [ri-du] for the word 'redo,' you can enter the delimiting character here.
 PCT will automatically search for this delimiter, but you may adjust it manually as well.
-    d. **Number parsing**: If PCT detects that there are numbers in the transcriptions, you have several options.
+    e. **Number parsing**: If PCT detects that there are numbers in the transcriptions, you have several options.
 Sometimes, numbers are simply used as alternatives for segmental transcriptions (e.g., [2] is used in the Lexique corpus [LEXIQUE]_ for IPA [ø]); in this case,